gesellkammer/maelzel/docs/configkeys.rst

 .quant.debug:
     | Default: **False**  -- ``bool``
     | *Turns on debugging for the quantization process.
 This will show how different divisions of the beat are being evaluated by the quantizer in terms of what is contributing more to the ranking.
-With this information it is possible to adjust the weights (quant.rhythmCompleityWeight, .quant.divisionErrorWeight, etc)*
+With this information it is possible to adjust the weights (quant.rhythmCompleityWeight, .quant.divisionWeight, etc)*

 .. _config__quant_debugshownumrows: